andimarafioti/GACELA/README.md

 # Installation

 Install the requirements with `pip install -r requirements.txt`.
-For windows users, the numpy version should be 1.14.0+mkl (find it [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/)).
+Since ltfatpy is not available on windows, the code can only be used with Linux or Mac.

 The datasets used for the experiments are available: